Federal Reserve Bank of Minneapolis

 In the early days, one of the Minneapolis Fed’s busiest departments was the Transit Department, responsible for processing checks.
 In 1920, the department handled 21.5 million items and its employees made up 40 percent of all Minneapolis Fed employees.

-By 1981, the bank boasted the “second largest check processing in the Federal Reserve System” at its Minneapolis site.
-High-speed equipment processed 90,000 items per hour 24 hours a day.
+By 1981, the bank boasted the "second largest check processing operation in the Federal Reserve System" at its Minneapolis site.
+High-speed equipment processed 90,000 items per hour, 24 hours a day.
 Chartered aircraft delivered checks from the Helena branch to Minneapolis for overnight check clearing.

-In the 2000s, as checks became a less popular form of payment and checks themselves could be transmitted electronically, the Federal Reserve began a consolidation effort that reduced some 45 check processing centers systemwide to one location at the Atlanta Fed.
+In the 2000s, as checks became a less popular form of payment and checks themselves could be transmitted electronically, the Federal Reserve began a consolidation effort that reduced some 45 check processing centers System-wide to one location at the Atlanta Fed.
 The Minneapolis Fed unplugged its check processing machines for the last time in 2010 and eliminated 300 jobs; some employees transferred to new jobs at the Bank, but others left.

 "I went to a lot of farewell parties.
 It wasn’t fun for anybody," Jim Lyon, the Minneapolis Fed’s former first vice president, recalled.